mavroudo/SequenceDetectionPreprocess/README.md

 ### Build and run with Intellij IDEA
-Before configuring JetBrain's IDE to compile and run the component, ensure you're running an S3/minio instance (probably in docker container).
-We suppose minio is running at http://localhost:9000 (See instructions on how to run the S3 database in the next section's notes.)
+Before configuring JetBrain's IDE to compile and run the component, ensure you're running an S3/minio instance (probably through a docker container).
+Assuming that an instance of minio is running at http://localhost:9000 (See instructions on how to run the S3 database in the next section's notes) we move to the next steps.
 #### Requirements
 - Intellij IDEA
 - Java 11 JRE (can be downloaded from IDEA)